 Department of Veterans’ Affairs (DVA) clients will need a referral from their General Practitioner.
 Please bring your gold card or white card to the podiatry consultations.

 Clients attending with a ‘Referral Form for Individual Allied Health Services under Medicare for patients with a chronic medical condition and complex care needs’ requiring podiatry services will be eligible for a Medicare rebate.
 Electronic claiming is available for Medicare clients.

 Motor accidents and Workers Compensation claims will need a referral from their General Practitioner.
 Additional details required include the name of the insurer, contact details of the claims officer, claim number and date of injury.
 When booking the initial podiatry consultation please mention that the patient will covered under insurance.

-A: Yes, New Step Podiatry is a National Disability Insurance Scheme (NDIS) registered provider.
+Yes, New Step Podiatry consults participants of the National Disability Insurance Scheme (NDIS) provided their package is self managed or by a support coordinator.
 When booking the initial podiatry consultation please mention that the patient is a NDIS participant so we can discuss what information you will need to bring.